 Attention deficit hyperactivity disorder (ADHD), formerly called attention deficit disorder (ADD), is a condition with three major types of symptoms: inattentiveness, impulsivity, and hyperactivity.
 From person to person the symptoms vary, so no one model of ADHD applies to all the people who have it.
 Both children and adults have ADHD, but the symptoms always start in childhood.
 ADHD occurs in early childhood and affects 6% to 9% of juveniles and 4% to 5% of adults.

 Recent studies show that there is a link between ADHD and substance abuse disorders.
 Studies cited in the book The Truth about ADHD and Other Neurobiological Disorders reveal adults with ADHD are five to ten times more likely to become alcoholics than the general population.
 In addition, between one third and one half of Adults with ADHD abuse alcohol and as many as one third smoke marijuana and use cocaine.

 There are a variety of causes offered up to explain the link between substance abuse and ADHD.
 To some extent, experts agree that self-medication plays a role.
-If you or someone you love is abusing drugs or alcohol to medicate your ADHD, call Addictions.com at 800-654-0987 to find a better way.

 The Symptom Groups